tiswanso/governance/WORKING-GROUP-PROCESSES.md

 Leads from all affected working groups generally work together and come to an agreeable conclusion.

-In all cases, remaining blocking issues can be raised to the **TODO** [steering committee](TBD) to help resolve the situation.
-To trigger an escalation, create an issue in the **TODO** steering committee's agenda and be prepared to attend a meeting to provide an explanation of the underlying problem as well as cogent arguments for both sides.
+In all cases, remaining blocking issues can be raised to the [steering committee](TBD) to help resolve the situation.
+To trigger an escalation, create an issue in the **TODO** steering committee's agenda (or email admin@agntcy.org) and be prepared to attend a meeting to provide an explanation of the underlying problem as well as cogent arguments for both sides.